TeskaLabs/asab/docs/reference/library.md

 !!! tip

 	This provider is designed to use Microsoft Azure Storage as a distribution point.
 	Is is assumed that the content archives are uploaded to the distribution point using CI/CD.

 ## Reference

 ::: asab.library.LibraryService

+::: asab.library.item.LibraryItem